johbau/home-assistant-lambda-modbus/info.md

 - All modbus registers are read within 1 read cycle for data consistency between sensors.

 ### Configuration
-Go to the integrations page in your configuration and click on new integration -> SolarEdge Modbus
+Go to the integrations page in your configuration and click on new integration -> Lambda Modbus